the-other-mariana/the-other-mariana.github.io/_posts/2023-05-05-a-study-of-qr-codes.md

 The QR code's purpose is to embed information into a 2D barcode, and it encodes not only the information you provide but also extra information that aids in a process known as **error correction**.
 This extra information is included in a QR code so that the code can still be decoded even when an area has been damaged.
 The size of this *forgettable* area is determined by the **error correction level** parameter.
 The article by Karrach et al., titled *Recognition of Perspective Distorted QR Codes with a Partially Damaged Finder Pattern in Real Scene Images* states:

 > QR Code has error correction capability to restore data if the code is partially damaged.
-Four error QR Code has error correction capability to restore data if the code is partially damaged.
 Four correction levels are available (L–Low, M–Medium, Q–Quartile, and H–High).
-The error correction error correction levels are available (L–Low, M–Medium, Q–Quartile, and H–High).
-The error level determines how much of the QR Code can be corrupted to keep the data still recoverable (L–7%, correction level determines how much of the QR Code can be corrupted to keep the data still M–15%, Q–25%, and H–30%) [5].
-The QR Code error correction feature is implemented by adding recoverable (L–7%, M–15%, Q–25%, and H–30%) [5].
-The QR Code error correction feature is a Reed–Solomon Code to the original data.
+The error level determines how much of the QR Code can be corrupted to keep the data still recoverable (L–7%, M–15%, Q–25%, and H–30%) [5].
+The QR Code error correction feature is implemented by adding a Reed–Solomon Code to the original data.

 Then, it also mentions a parameter known as the **version of the QR code**.
 This parameter is encoded specifically in ortogonal bands connecting the finder patterns, so that decoder systems know which error should they expect.
 Coming back to the article, it mentions: